-As management of the Juniper Riviera County Water District, we offer readers of the District's financial statements this narrative overview and analysis of the financial activities of the District for the fiscal year ending June 30, 2020.
-The management's discussion and analysis is designed to: (1) assist the reader in focusing on significant financial issues, (2) provide an overview of the District's financial activity, and (3) identify changes in the District's financial statements and accompanying notes.
+As management of the Juniper Riviera County Water District, we offer readers of the District's financial statements this narrative overview and analysis of the financial activities of the District for the fiscal year ending June 30, 2021.
+The management's discussion and analysis is designed to: (1) assist the reader in focusing on significant financial issues, (2) provide an overview of the District's financial activity, and (3) identify changes in the District's financial position.
+Please read and review it in conjunction with the District's financial statements and accompanying notes.